security component serves for increasing the stability and security of running applications (PROMOTIC applications in particular).

 ' The number of attempts the PmRtManager tries to close and restart the program before restarting the whole computer.
 If RestartProgram=-1, then the number of attempts is not limited.

-- If we don't want to watch a program but only to start it, then enter the item IniCounter=0.
+- If you don't want to watch a program but only to start it, then set the item IniCounter=0.

-- To prevent Windows restarts, enter the items RestartWindows=0 and RestartProgram=-1.
+- To prevent Windows restarts, set the items RestartWindows=0 and RestartProgram=-1.

 - We want to watch the Program1.
 We don't want to watch the Program2 but we want to stop and restart it dependently on the Program1.

-Solution: State in the PmRtManager.ini file in the section [Program1] the key RestartOtherProgram=2 and in the section [Program2] the key IniCounter=0.
+Solution: Enter in the PmRtManager.ini file in the section [Program1] the key RestartOtherProgram=2 and in the section [Program2] the key IniCounter=0.

 - If the item LogEnable=1 is enabled, then PmRtManager events are written into the PmRtManager.log file that is automatically created in the folder where the PmRtManager.exe file is located.